The ERA Bundle installer for Windows includes 2 executable files.

 In terms of quality, no. Both versions sound identical and have the same performance.

-In a real world scenario, running a 64-bit host application and 64-bit plug-ins in a 64-bit operating system can allow a session to run without experiencing any performance issues (or potential crashes).
+In a real-world scenario, running a 64-bit Audio/Video Editor application and 64-bit plug-ins in a 64-bit operating system can allow a session to run without experiencing any performance issues (or potential crashes).

 Last question, how do I know if I have 32-bit or 64-bit Windows?